natalierellis/CancerRiskPrediction/README.md

 ## Overview

 This project develops a cancer risk prediction model using genomic, clinical, and lifestyle data from the All of Us research program.
-The goal is to identify individuals at elevated risk for developing cancer — enabling earlier screening and prevention.
+The goal is to identify individuals at elevated risk for developing cancer, enabling earlier screening and prevention.

 This work lies at the intersection of cancer epidemiology, cancer etiology, and machine learning.
-It focuses on predictive modeling using time-to-event (survival) analysis.
+Unlike traditional binary classifiers, it focuses on predictive modeling using time-to-event (survival) analysis.

-While each cancer has distinct biological features, many share common risk factors — such as smoking, alcohol use, obesity, chronic inflammation, family history, and even overlapping genetic variants like TERT and TP53.
-A pan-cancer framework leverages these shared etiological components to support generalizable risk stratification when the future cancer type is unknown.

 ## Objectives

 - Predict individual-level cancer risk using multimodal data
+- Apply survival analysis to account for censored individuals and time-varying risk
 - Integrate polygenic risk scores (PRS) from pan-cancer GWAS
 - Engineer clinically meaningful features from EHR and survey data
 - Apply survival neural networks for time-to-event prediction

+## Survival Analysis Approach

+Unlike classification models, survival analysis accounts for censored observations, or individuals who have not (yet) developed cancer by their last point of data collection.
+This is essential for real-world risk modeling.
+In this project:
+-  The outcome is modeled as `time_to_event` (age at cancer diagnosis or censoring)
+-  Kaplan-Meier curves are used for exploratory analysis to visualize cancer-free survival across subgroups (e.g., gender, race, area-level cancer prevalence)
+-  Survival neural network architecture for time-to-event prediction

 ## Outcome Definition